samithcsachi/Air-Quality-Health-Alert-System/README.md

 # Air-Quality-Health-Alert-System

-In this project we are developing Streamlit Dashboard which alerts the residents in USA about air quality health risks.This is an end to end Machine learning portfolio project which involves the Model Development and Model training.
-Machine Learning Project is implemented with MLOps and CI/CD pipelines.
-MLOps consists of Data Ingestion, Data Validation, Data Transformation, Model Trainer, Model Evaluation,Alert Generation and Dashboard.
-Streamlit app is deployed in the streamlit website.
+In this project, we are developing a Streamlit Dashboard that alerts the residents in the USA about air quality health risks.
+This is an end-to-end Machine learning portfolio project that involves Model Development and Model training.
+The Machine Learning Project is implemented with MLOps and CI/CD pipelines.
+MLOps consists of Data Ingestion, Data Validation, Data Transformation, Model Trainer, Model Evaluation, Alert Generation, and Dashboard.
+The Streamlit app is deployed on the Streamlit website.

 ## Authors